njfritter/sentimentAnalysis_presCandidatesUSA2016/README.md

       make

-and you will get the same result.
+and you will get the same result as the three python commands above

-METHOD
+## METHOD

  - Scrape data from Twitter using the "twitterScraper.py" function